 In Michigan and elsewhere, there are quite a few homeless veterans.
-Southwest Solutions, a Detroit non-profit organization, has been very active in seeking opportunities to make housing available to people who are challenged in the housing market.
-They have renovated or developed more than a dozen buildings, many of them in southwest Detroit, using various governmental programs, private contributions and tax credits.
+Southwest Solutions, a Detroit non-profit organization, has been very active in seeking opportunities to make homes available to people who are challenged in the housing market.
+They have renovated or developed more than a dozen buildings, many of them in southwest Detroit, using various governmental programs, private contributions and a variety of tax credits.

 Date of Completion: 2010

 Website for architect: http://www.shelterstudiollc.com/portfolio/piquette-square/

 Website for Piquette Square: http://www.swsol.org/piquette_square

 Website for Southwest Solutions: http://www.swsol.org/